 Madison, one of the Midwest’s prettiest and best-preserved towns, claims the country’s largest contiguous National Historic District.
 A virtual museum covering 133 blocks, it counts more than 1,500 buildings listed in the National Register of Historic Places.
 Many of the landmarks date to the early and mid-1800s, when Madison was a big Ohio River port during the steamboat era.

-Tours of downtown Corydon often include two buildings across the street from Old Capitol Square – the Coburn-Porter Law Office and Governor Hendricks’ Headquarters, used as a residence by Indiana’s second governor, William Hendricks.
-Also facing the square are charming shops, eateries and a lively watering hole: Point Blank Brewing Company.
+Tours of downtown Corydon often include two buildings across the street from Old Capitol Square – the Porter Law Office and Governor Hendricks’ Headquarters, used as a residence by Indiana’s second governor, William Hendricks.
+Also Around the square are charming shops, eateries and the charming Old Capitol Tea Room.

 Points of interest on the walking tour map of downtown Corydon include the town’s oldest house, built in 1807.
 The oldest building, known as Branham Tavern, was built sometime before 1807 as the Corydon headquarters of General William Henry Harrison, governor of the Indiana territory.
 A sandstone memorial to the Constitution Elm surrounds the trunk of a majestic elm tree under which Indiana’s constitution was drawn up during the hot summer of 1816; the tree is a revered symbol of the Hoosier State’s beginnings.